NativeScript/docs/content/guide/adding-native-code.md

 ---
-title: Adding custom native code to NativeScript project
+title: Adding custom native code to a project
 ---